udbhavtripathi/udbhavtripathi/README.md

 Click on the project name to directly go to it's GitHub Repository

 1. [Course GPT](https://github.com/udbhavtripathi/Course_GPT)
 Course GPT empowers users to effortlessly create tailored mini-courses that match their specific interests and learning goals.
 By leveraging the capabilities of ChatOpenAI model and Langchain, this app streamlines the process of generating course content.
+[Demo APP](https://coursegpt.streamlit.app/)

 2. [Transfer learning for Malaria detection](https://github.com/udbhavtripathi/Transfer-Learning-for-Malaria-Detection):
 The project demonstrates using transfer learning with MobileNetV2 to enhance malaria detection accuracy in medical images with limited training data.[[Blog]](https://medium.com/@udbhav9696/transfer-learning-for-malaria-detection-345c3dd8fac0)